FrankOfTheScience/pdf-merger-cli/README.md

 # 📎 pdf-merger-cli

-Un semplice tool CLI per unire file PDF in Python.
+Simple CLI tool to merge PDF files in a single one.
+Support merge of entire directories and custom order.

 ## 📦 Installation